DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 • Flexible segmentation and distribution of results by department or leader

-• Dashboards and reporting with strong visualization options
+• Dashboards and reporting with strong visualisation options

 • Theme detection from employee comments without breaking anonymity